jmaicher/oscrec/README.md

 ## Credits

-This tool has been inspired by [Throng OSCDeck](https://code.google.com/p/throng/), a TUIO multiplexer written by [Johannes Luderschmidt](http://johannesluderschmidt.de/).
+This tool has been inspired by [Throng OSCDeck](https://code.google.com/p/throng/), a similar tool written by [Johannes Luderschmidt](http://johannesluderschmidt.de/).

 ## License